ksophocleous/templenv/README.md

 there are some (only two atm) useful functions you can use:
 - `env "<NAME>"`: returns the value of the environment variable with the name <NAME>
-- `exec "<CMD>"`: executes the cmd in a bash shell retrieves the stdout and strips the final EOL character
+- `exec "<CMD>"`: executes the cmd in a bash shell, retrieves the stdout and strips the final EOL character

 # examples